 4 | Amino Acids

 Amino acids are the building blocks of collagen, which in turn is the building block of healthy tissue growth and repair.
-If you are interested in looking and feeling younger as you age, then replenishing your collagen supply by getting in some extra essential amino acids in your diet every day is a good idea.
+If you are interested in looking and feeling younger as you age, replenishing your collagen supply by getting extra essential amino acids in your diet every day is a good idea.

 Sprouts have been shown to have a lot more amino acid content than fully grown veggies (up to 30% more according to one study).
 Another investigation published in the Journal of the Science of Food and Agriculture found that seed germination resulted in higher levels of lysine, methionine, leucine, isoleucine, threonine, phenylalanine, and valine.